aw24aaq/aw24aaq/README.md

 # Alex Wasley 👋

+- This is my Uni Account

 ### B.Sc.
 Student at University of Hertfordshire Studying Computer Science

-Uni Account

 #### Languages: